open-sauced/docs/docs/features/lists.md

 Connect to your GitHub to create a list with all the Contributors you follow.

 Once your list is created, you'll be able to see an overview of all the contributors in your list, a graph of their activity, and a detailed breakdown of the contributors.

+To learn more about how to use Lists, check out our [maintainers guide](../maintainers/maintainers-guide.md) and our [Understanding Lists Data page](../maintainers/understanding-lists-data.md).